-Getting over a relationship breakup often feels as insurmountable as climbing Everest without any training.
+Getting over a relationship breakup often feels as insurmountable as climbing Mount Everest without any training.
 Tumultuous thoughts, emotions and ‘what ifs’ can saturate your mind like nothing else, making it hard to heal and move forward.
-Experiencing breakup-pain is something very few of us escape, but there’s good news in that.
+Experiencing breakup pain is something very few of us escape, but there’s good news in that.

 That is, there must be a reason for it, right?

 When you keep that at the forefront of your mind and proactively take steps towards happiness again, you’re on the road to recovery.
 Here are four ways to…